Bijoujs/Bijou.js/README.md

 ## Installation

-Bijou.js is availible in NodeJS through yarn and NPM
+Bijou.js is available in NodeJS through yarn and NPM

 `npm i bijou.js`
 or